ACES: Who Tests the Tests? Leave-One-Out AUC Consistency for Code Generation: Theoretical Foundations

 The discriminative powers $\delta_j$ are unknown, but the pass matrix $B$ provides $m$ surrogate label vectors, one per test column.
 An informative test's column correlates with the unknown $y$, while a misleading test's column anti-correlates.
 To distinguish the two, one can hold out test $t_j$, rank codes by their aggregate scores on the remaining tests, and measure whether $t_j$'s pass/fail pattern agrees with that ranking.
 Formally, the \emph{leave-one-out scores} and \emph{LOO-AUC} are:

 where $S^{(-j)}$ serves as scores and $B_{:,j}$ as binary labels.
-Both quantities are computed from the pass matrix $B$ alone; \textbf{no knowledge of $y$ is required}. $\looauc_j$ measures the \emph{consistency} between test~$t_j$ and the remaining tests: the probability that, among codes distinguished by $t_j$, those passing it are ranked higher by the remaining tests.
-A high value ($\looauc_j > 1/2$) indicates that $t_j$ agrees with the consensus ranking; a low value ($\looauc_j < 1/2$) indicates disagreement.
-The following identity formalizes the connection between this consistency measure and the discriminative power~$\delta_j$: \begin{theorem}[LOO-AUC Identity] Let $A^{(-j)}(w)$ denote the true AUC~(Eq.~\ref{eq:auc-def}) computed from all tests except~$t_j$.
+Both are computed from the pass matrix $B$ alone; \textbf{no knowledge of $y$ is required}. $\looauc_j$ measures the \emph{consistency} between test~$t_j$ and the remaining tests: the probability that, among codes distinguished by $t_j$, those passing it are ranked higher by the remaining tests.
+A high value ($\looauc_j > 1/2$) indicates agreement with the consensus ranking; a low value ($\looauc_j < 1/2$) indicates disagreement.
+The following identity formalizes how this consistency measure relates to discriminative power~$\delta_j$: \begin{theorem}[LOO-AUC Identity] Let $A^{(-j)}(w)$ denote the true AUC~(Eq.~\ref{eq:auc-def}) computed from all tests except~$t_j$.
 For any weights $w$:

 where $\pi = n^+/n$ is the correct-code fraction and $p_j = P(B_{ij} = 1)$ the marginal pass rate of~$t_j$. \end{theorem}

 The proof is in Appendix~\ref{app:proof-loo-identity}.
 The coefficient $c_j(w)$ has two test-dependent factors: the inverse pass-rate variance $1/[p_j(1-p_j)]$ and the leave-one-out ranking quality $A^{(-j)}(w) - 1/2$.
 In Section~\ref{sec:method}, we exploit this decomposition to construct test weights that target the discriminative powers~$\delta_j$.